plone/documentation/docs/classic-ui/theming/color-mode.md

 # Color modes

 Bootstrap 5.3 has introduced [color modes](https://getbootstrap.com/docs/5.3/customize/color-modes/).
-This chapter is a guide for how to implement color modes in Plone 6.
+This chapter is a guide for how to implement color modes in Plone.

 ```{versionadded} Plone 6.0.6
 ```